There is an age-old debate about whether debit cards are better than credit cards. Some people love credit cards, and some hate them.

 Here are some considerations:

-In order to get a credit card, you typically need a good credit score because you must undergo an application process and a credit check.
+You typically need a good credit score because you must undergo an application process and a credit check.
 People with low credit scores may not qualify for a line of credit from a financial institution, though they may be able to apply for a secured credit card, which requires a deposit.

-With debit cards, typically any consumer with a bank account can link a debit card to their funds with being approved based on credit histories.
+With debit cards, typically, any consumer with a bank account can link a debit card to their funds with being approved based on credit histories.

 Consumer Protection for Credit and Debit Cards